-A summary of the published result and assets, liabilities of the Group for the last four financial years, as extracted from the audited financial statements, is set out on page 108.
-This summary does not form part of the audited financial statements.
+A summary of the published financial results and assets, liabilities of the Group for the last five financial years, as extracted from the audited consolidated financial statements, is set out on page 110.
+This summary does not form part of the audited consolidated financial statements.